Ibrahimhassan1/FlavorFiesta/README.md

 ## Architecture and libraries

-- MVVM with ViewModels, StateFlow
+- MVVM with ViewModels, Flow and StateFlow
 - Compose for UI
 - Hilt for dependency injection
 - Clean Architecture with a domain layer that has use cases